How to Add Tools

 Your tool class must inherit from

-.Define class variables:
+langchain.tools.BaseTool.Define class variables:

-: A clear explanation of what the tool does, its inputs, and expected outputs.
-This description is vital for the LLM to understand when and how to use your tool.args_schema
+name: A unique string identifier for the tool (e.g.,"my_new_tool_identifier").
+This is crucial and will be used by the AI agent and for linking with the frontend.description: A clear explanation of what the tool does, its inputs, and expected outputs.
+This description is vital for the LLM to understand when and how to use your tool.args_schema: Link to your Pydantic input schema class.

 Implement the

-asynchronous method for the tool's main logic.Implement a
+_arunasynchronous method for the tool's main logic.Implement a

-synchronous method (often, this can just state that only async is supported if that's the case).
+_runsynchronous method (often, this can just state that only async is supported if that's the case).

 B. Register Your Tool in the Backend System